devleaks/emitpy-docs/docs/opera/Rule.md

 A Rule is defined by supplying a *start* event and an *end* event.
 For example:
 - Start: When a vehicle exits any runway
 - End: When a vehicle enters any ramp
+To further refine the rule, we can require that the vehicle be an aircraft.
 ## Promise
 When an event matches the *start* event of a rule, the rule is activated.
 The rule becomes a *promise* for a precise vehicle and area of interest.
 The Rule remains a promise until the rule times out.
 The timeout is reset each time the same event occurs for the same vehicle, for the same area of interest.